Rob Bell Director of Recreation &

 2018–2022 Strategic Plan.

 The most impactful measure of a great public space is that it is used by the community, however, this is also extremely difficult to measure.

-In 2019, we measured usage of the waterfront beaches and Meridan Place at 181,500 users.
+2019 peformance: usage of the waterfront beaches and Meridan Place was measured at 181,500 users.
 This represents an Increased year-over-year performance of 14,000 or 8%.

 Outdoor Recreation facilities (sports fields, tennis courts, and beach volleyball) accounted for over 60% of total recreation facility booking hours in 2019.
 There was a slight decline in Community Group usage of these outdoor facilities versus 2018 due to an excessively wet spring resulting in field closures.

 By the time our beaches opened for summer on June 29, 2019, the weather was cooperating with many warm, sunny days.
 Total usage in 2019 was 134,500, an increase of 10,000 from the prior year which was primarily due to the Air Show and also partly due to a four-day extension of our lifeguarding services.